tisoap/next-template-app/README.md

 - `yarn test-e2e`: Runs all end to end tests using the locally installed Chrome browser, but you need to have started the project in another terminal for it to work
 - `yarn test-watch`: Runs all unit tests in watch mode, re-executing the relevant tests at every file change
 - `yarn type-check`: Check validity of all types in the project
+- `yarn spellcheck`: Checks for spelling typos in code

 ## Technologies